 EOI system opens for 2 WEEKS ONLY

-* Program guides work alongside speakers to help them refine their message, offer context on the AgileAus community and act as sounding boards.
+* Program guides are friendly volunteers that work alongside speakers to help them refine their message, offer context on the AgileAus community and act as sounding boards.

-AgileAus20 will include some speakers who have been invited to speak by Slatterys, the organisers, to cover must-have topics or perspectives and address any gaps in the program.
+AgileAus22 will include some speakers who have been invited to speak by TeamSlatts, the organisers, to address hot topics and any gaps in the program.

 It is possible for sponsors to purchase presentation spots, and these talks are labelled as such on the program.

-Invited speakers are encouraged to participate in interactive Deep Dive sessions so attendees can pick their brains and ask any questions they have.
-Deep Dive sessions are capped at 50 attendees.
+Invited and keynote speakers are encouraged to participate in interactive Deep Dive sessions where attendees can pick their brains by asking any questions they have.
+Deep Dive sessions are capped to keep the discussion open and intimate.

 How do I know if I’m on the right track?

 If you find yourself in need of some extra guidance to help your EOI be the best that it can be, you can request assistance from the AgileAus EOI doctor.

 The doctor’s role is to work outside the reviewing process, offering advice and answering questions to those that need it on a one-on-one basis.
 To be connected with this free service, please email: email@example.com